Introduction to Educational Psychology

 - Ability to apply various concepts and theories as they apply to particular teaching situations and problems

-The subject matter of the Introduction to Educational Psychology examination is drawn from the following topics.
+The subject matter of the Introduction to Educational Psychology exam is drawn from the following topics.
 The percentages next to the main topics indicate the approximate percentage of exam questions on that topic.

 - Attention and perception